Mathématique: The Set of All You Don't Know

 Yup.

 He’s not sure what to do, he’s not sure what to think—he’s having too many thoughts at once.
-Why is his imaginary friend taking the form of the exact guy who might be Dale Volker’s ticket out of the hellscape he’s staring down on a daily basis?
-Had he known somehow, from the moment his feet touched that gel, that this was going to happen?
+Why has his imaginary friend taken the form of the exact guy who might be Dale Volker’s ticket out of the hellscape he’s staring down on a daily basis?
+Had he known somehow, from the moment his feet touched that gel, that this would happen?

 The device boosts intuitive power, Imaginary Rush had said.